canonical-web-and-design/tutorials.ubuntu.com/tutorials/containers/charmed-kubernetes-kata-containers/charmed-kubernetes-kata-containers.md

 ---
 id: charmed-kubernetes-kata-containers
-summary: Ensuring security and isolation in Charmed Kubernetes with Kata Containers
+summary: Learn how to improve pods security and isolation in Kubernetes using Kata Containers
 categories: containers
 tags: kubernetes, containers, kata, beginner
 difficulty: 2